 I am a Professor at the Santa Fe Institute.
-Until recently, I was a Professor in the Computer Science Department at the University of New Mexico, with a joint appointment in the Department of Physics and Astronomy.
 I study interesting things like quantum computation (especially post-quantum cryptography and the possibility of algorithms for Graph Isomorphism), phase transitions in NP-complete problems (e.g. the colorability of random graphs, or the satisfiability of random formulas) and social, biological, and technological networks (in particular, automated techniques for identifying important structural features of large networks and filling in missing information).

 The Power of Choice in Random Satisfiability.
 RANDOM 2013, Berkeley, August 2013.
 Joint work with Varsha Dani, Josep Diaz, and Tom Hayes.

 Universality, hardness, engineering, and messiness.
 Workshop on Natural Algorithms and the Sciences, Princeton, May 2013; and Complex Systems Seminar, University of Michigan, November 2013.